rust-lang/rust/doc/guide-pointers.md

 ~~~

 This prints `5.83095189`.
 You can see that the `compute_distance` function
-takes in two borrowed pointers, but we give it a managed and unique pointer.
+takes in two references, but we give it a managed and unique pointer.
 Of
 course, if this were a real program, we wouldn't have any of these pointers,
 they're just there to demonstrate the concepts.

 So how is this hard?
 Well, because we're igorning ownership, the compiler needs
 to take great care to make sure that everything is safe.
 Despite their complete
-safety, a borrowed pointer's representation at runtime is the same as that of
+safety, a reference's representation at runtime is the same as that of
 an ordinary pointer in a C program.
 They introduce zero overhead.
 The compiler
 does all safety checks at compile time.